MicrosoftDocs/learn/learn-pr/wwl-azure/manage-access/includes/10-summary.md

 In this module, you learned how to:

+ -  Select an identity strategy for Azure Virtual Desktop
+ -  Select an authentication strategy for Azure Virtual Desktop
- -  Describe Azure role-based access controls (RBAC) for Azure Virtual Desktop.
+ -  Describe Role-based access control (RBAC) for Azure Virtual Desktop
- -  Plan and implement Azure roles and role-based access control (RBAC) for Azure Virtual Desktop.
+ -  Plan and implement Azure roles and role-based access control (RBAC) for Azure Virtual Desktop
- -  Describe how to configure Azure Virtual Desktop with Intune.
+ -  Assign RBAC roles to the Azure Virtual Desktop service principals
+ -  Enforce Microsoft Entra multifactor authentication for Azure Virtual Desktop using Conditional Access

 ## Learn more